damus-io/egui-tabs/README.md

 # egui-tabs

-A tab container for egui
+A tab view for egui

 ## Usage